aakb/guidelines/git-guidelines.md

 New features should reside in its own branch, which can then be pushed to the central repository.
 Never branch off of master, feature branches use development as their parent.
 When a feature is completed, it is merged back into development.
 Feature branches should never interact directly with master.

-Of course not everything need a feature branch.
-As a rule of thumb we allways branch out into a feature branch when work is to stretch out over several hours/days or when the work needs to be isolated and/or tested individually.

 **Conventions:**

 * branch off: development